• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 • Seamless integration with Microsoft products like Azure, SQL, and Excel

-• User-friendly for a general audience
+• User-friendly and designed for a general audience

 • Real-time data access and intuitive drag-and-drop